avengers-p7/Avengers_P7_Documents/VCS/Design/Pull Request.md

 ***
 # Introduction
-A pull request (PR) is a fundamental aspect of collaborative development on GitHub.
-It allows contributors to propose changes to a repository and initiate a discussion around those changes before merging them into the main codebase.
+A pull request is a proposal to merge a set of changes from one branch into another.
+This mechanism is fundamental in collaborative software development workflows, allowing team members to thoroughly review and discuss the proposed alterations before incorporating them into the main codebase.

+The pull request acts as a communication hub where developers can engage in discussions, ask questions, and collaborate to ensure that the proposed changes align with the project's objectives and coding standards.
+The primary purpose of this process is to maintain code quality, prevent errors, and promote a more informed decision-making process.

 ***
 # Pull Requests flow